What are Cavities and How Do They Form?

 How Do I Get Cavities?

 A cavity is a small pit that forms on the surface of your tooth.
 This pit develops as a result of tooth decay.
 However, how does tooth decay occur?
 While your teeth are the strongest substance in your body, the acids produced by plaque and bacteria can erode the enamel layer.
 This erosion leads to weak spots.
 Over time, these weak spots eventually give way to cavities.
+You may ask, Can you reverse tooth decay?
 While decay can be reversed, cavities cannot.
 They are irreversible damage that needs to be addressed right away.

 Types of Cavities